 - 1. Auxiliary Circuits When moved to this position the auxiliary electrical equipment such as radios and heater fans, can be operated without also connecting the starting circuit with the battery. - 2.
 Off When set to this position, the switch disconnects the auxiliary electrical equipment and the starting circuit from the battery.
 The key can be removed from the switch when it is in this position; this will help to prevent unauthorized operation of the engine. - 3.
-Run This switch position connects the auxiliary circuits as described previously, the alternator is given initial excitation via the battery, and the ECU is powered on.

-4. Start - In this position, the starter solenoid is energized and the starter motor cranks the engine.
+Run This switch position connects the auxiliary circuits as described previously, and the alternator is given initial excitation via the battery. - 4.
+Start In this position, the starter solenoid is energized and the starter motor cranks the engine.
 The switch, when released, automatically returns to the RUN position.